Sarkozy struggles in polls as French economy sputters

 Centrist Francois Bayrou, a potential kingmaker if he won enough votes, continues to decline with his share of the vote in the first round falling below 10 percent in two of the polls and just scraping 10 percent in the third.

-The Harris poll for magazine VSD and LCP TV channel was based on interviews with 1,033 people on April 3-6.

-(Additional reporting by Patrick Vignal, Brian Love, Catherine Bremer and Geert de Clercq; Editing by Paul Taylor and Janet McBride)
+(Reporting by Leigh Thomas, Additional reporting by Patrick Vignal and Daniel Flynn; Editing by Paul Taylor and David Stamp)